aws-samples/genai-quickstart-pocs/README.md

-# Amazon Bedrock Samples

-#### Authors: Brian Maguire, Dom Bavaro, Ryan Doty, Sudeesh Sasidharan, Tarik Makota
+# GenAI Quick Start PoCs

 This repository contains sample code demonstrating various use cases leveraging Amazon Bedrock and Generative AI.
 Each sample is a separate project with its own directory, and includes a basic Streamlit frontend to help users quickly set up a proof of concept.

+##### Authors: Brian Maguire, Dom Bavaro, Ryan Doty, Sudeesh Sasidharan, Tarik Makota

 ## Samples